 My name is Jacob Householder.
-I am a member of the Church of Jesus Christ of Latter-day Saints and I’m studying Financial Economics at Brigham Young University–Idaho.
+I am a member of the Church of Jesus Christ of Latter-day Saints.
 I serve on the advisory boards of the Thomas Jefferson Center for Constitutional Restoration and the Columbus Center for Constitutional Studies.

 I have several years of experience in sales, leadership, customer service, independent and paid research, and teaching, including a 2 year LDS mission in northern Colorado and southern Wyoming.
 I have contributed 8 months of research to the Harvard Divinity School’s Religious Literacy Project.
 I have spent several years involved with various councils and organizations on campus at BYU-Idaho, including serving as the director of the Disciple Leader Council in putting on the Disciple Leader Conference and as the director of the Healing of America Conference in Rexburg, Idaho.

 I am working to become a scholar on the United States Constitution and to play a role in its restoration.
 I truly believe we can heal America, and am eagerly working to educate others on the necessary steps to accomplish this feat.
 For the foreseeable future, I will continue to teach classes and seminars on the principles of successful government in an effort to restore our nation to its original grandeur.
 Eventually, I would like to travel the globe, teaching world leaders about the specific steps they can take to also experience political and religious freedom in their respective countries.

 I have also worked as a research and operations intern for the Universal Model.
 My primary professional goal is to restore and establish truth in education in the fields of history, politics, and science.
 I spent several months in 2016-2017 teaching classes in the community on the harmony between religion and new scientific discoveries, primarily published in the Universal Model volumes.